Zahaawii/AssistantAI/README.md

 ✅ Connected to **ChromaDB (Cloud)**
 ✅ CLI interface allows prompting via terminal — queries are sent to ChromaDB and responses are generated
 ✅ Supports **document upload and storage** within ChromaDB for contextual responses
+✅ **Frontend implemented** — users can now chat directly with the bot through a web interface

 ---

-## 🧩 Next Step: Frontend Development
+## 🧩 Next Step: File Upload via Frontend

-The upcoming milestone is to build a **web-based frontend** that enables users to:
+The next major feature is adding a **file upload button** in the web interface that allows users to:
+- Open a window and select documents to upload
-- Upload documents directly through the browser
+- Store those documents automatically in the ChromaDB database
-- Ask questions and view answers in real-time
-- Display stored documents and query history
+- Use the uploaded content as additional knowledge for future queries

-This interface will bridge the backend and provide a simple way to interact with the assistant visually.
+This will fully connect the backend knowledge base to the frontend user experience.

 ---